quii/learn-go-with-tests/mocking.md

 - When faced with less trivial examples, break the problem down into "thin vertical slices".
 Try to get to a point where you have _working software backed by tests_ as soon as you can, to avoid getting in rabbit holes and taking a "big bang" approach.
 - Once you have some working software it should be easier to _iterate with small steps_ until you arrive at the software you need.

+> "When to use iterative development?
+You should use iterative development only on projects that you want to succeed."

+Martin Fowler.

 ### Mocking

 - **Without mocking important areas of your code will be untested**.
 In our case we would not be able to test that our code paused between each print but there are countless other examples.
 Calling a service that _can_ fail?
 Wanting to test your system in a particular state?
 It is very hard to test these scenarios without mocking.